JANUARY 4—10, 2026

 scene study

-TAUGHT BY KAREN KOHLHAAS
+with KAREN KOHLHAAS

-the workshops
+the workshop

 Everyone starts the week with a tour through the town and surrounding area, beginning at the Tennessee Williams Rectory Museum.
 Many of Williams most famous plays are set in, or refer to the Mississippi Delta, including CAT ON A HOT TIN ROOF, A STREETCAR NAMED DESIRE (Blanche and Stella’s home), THE GLASS MENAGERIE (home of Amanda Wingfield’s gentleman callers), and ORPHEUS DESCENDING.
 SUMMER AND SMOKE and THE ECCENTRICITIES OF A NIGHTINGALE are set in the rectory itself.
 We then tour the town, reading monologues and scenes at the actual sites they’re set in, and then we drive out to the Mississippi River.
 We finish with dinner at Moon Lake, the site of Blanche’s husband’s tragic suicide in STREETCAR.
 Moon Lake is featured in all of Williams’ Delta plays.